datalad-handbook/book/docs/usecases/remodnav.rst

    get(dataset='.', path=data)

-Lastly, :command:`datalad install` the software repository as a subdataset in the root of the superdataset.
+Lastly, :command:`datalad install` the software repository as a subdataset in the root of the superdataset [#f2]_.

 .. code-block:: bash